clux/facemaulers/npcs/felgolos.md

 or he true polymorphed into a skeleton with a bronze crown and is undercover in velddrinshar..

+or just plain slow conversion to a GHOST DRAGON: CC170.. why?

 ## Gilgrin Start Place
 Rests in the middle of the lava pit, covers large sprawling surface, tail, in the lava / across closed lava acqueduct.